xls6/luavault/README.md

 **LuaVualt Script Hub** is a collection of game scripts for Roblox.

-If you're looking for scripts, use the find path function.
+If you're looking for scripts, use the "Go to File" function.

 I do **not** take credit for any scripts hosted here.
 Full credit goes to the creators of each script.